Nicholas-J-Norris/Course-Pilot/Installation and Running.md

 installation.

 -----------------
-### Q.: Where Course Pilot stores my data and preferences?
-How to backup them or remove them after uninstalling the application?
+### Q.: Where does Course Pilot store my data and preferences?
+How do I back them up or remove them after uninstalling the application?

-A.: This is a directory named ".memoranda" under the path defined by "user.home" java system property:
+A.: There is a directory named ".memoranda" under the path defined by "user.home" java system property:

     - On Win2K and WinXP it is usually